3DS DEN – Dartmouth Entrepreneurship

 Day 3: Continued execution (including pitch workshops) leading into final pitches/demos to an esteemed panel of entrepreneurs and investors.

-If you do not attend Dartmouth you are free and welcome to apply, but preference may be given to Dartmouth-affiliated applicants.
-The program is free but you must apply to get in.
+If you do not attend Dartmouth you are free and welcome to register for the program.
+The program is free but you must register to attend.

 FREQUENTLY ASKED QUESTIONS